Seven Kings railway station: The privatisation era (1994 - present day)

+In February 2019, step-free access was introduced to Seven Kings station.

+The Class 315 trains were finally taken out of service in 2022.
+Through services to central London, Heathrow Airport and Reading started running on the Elizabeth line on 22 November 2022.

 Accidents and incidents

 On 23 January 1963, eight people were injured in a collision between two trains on the main line just outside of Seven Kings station.
 An express train from Harwich Parkeston Quay to London passed a signal at danger and ran into the rear of a Southend-London stopping service at "fairly low speed".
 The express train was subsequently found to have a fault with one of its brakes.
 A Ministry of Transport report on the incident stated that the express train's driver "cannot be excused entirely from responsibility" given his passing of the red signal.
 The line was reopened four hours after the incident.